I grew up in a tiny village tucked away in the heart of the Cotswolds, in the west of England. Trips to the cinema felt rare and were much cherished.

 There was a more regular source for my passions, however.
 I’d often see key art reproduced as advertisements in my Mickey Mouse or 2000AD comics.
 Seeing Robert McGinnis’ wonderful artwork for Live and Let Die for example — even in low-resolution black and white — meant on some level I could experience the film in the absence of actually seeing it.
 I remember imagining the films based on the details of each poster: the events that led up to this boat chase, or the appearance of that crocodile, or what could be causing that composition-defining explosion behind Roger Moore’s laconic, iconic figure.
 So I suppose my current vocation was in some way predestined.

-The opportunity to create inspiring work that is unique to each individual film I work on is the challenge that keeps me going, every film presenting a new world to explore and decipher.
+Creating inspiring work that is unique to each individual film I work on is the challenge that keeps me going, every film presenting a new world to explore and decipher.
 In an age of increasingly absurd levels of visual overload, creating ‘standard’ key art just won’t cut it any more – and I am hoping to lead the charge into a slightly more interesting future.
 If you’ve got a project you’d like to show me, then I’d like to help you introduce it to its audience.

 I look forward to meeting you.